-- A sense of the place in which they live: how the interrelationships of history, culture, and ecology of that place contribute to its health, and how a deep understanding of the local can shape our understanding of the global.
+- A sense of the place in which they live: how the interrelationships of history, culture, and ecology of that place contribute to its health, and how a deep understanding of the local can shape our understanding of the global and

 As part of their work towards certification, students will contribute to a sustainable future by envisioning and executing solutions to real challenges, while working collaboratively with other students, outside organizations, and experts whenever possible and practical.
 Given the broad range of possible areas of focus under the Sustainability umbrella, students will have considerable latitude in designing a path that reflects their individual passions and skills.

 Required course work (at least two) earning a grade of B or above:

 - Independent Seminar with an ecology or sustainability focus

 - Applied Scientific Research with an ecological or sustainability focus